JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl_robotic-arm/readme.md

 Another best practice is always to **state your assumptions**:

 * The arm sends an event only when its status changes.
-* The status can only appear in the order listed in the text above.
+* The status can only appear in the order listed in the text above and with no values different from the one stated.
 * If an arm stops due to a fault, it stops sending events.
+Whenever I receive a continuous flow of events, it means that the arm is active.
 * When an arm restarts after a fault, it is always in the status ready.
 * The stress level in each event is the maximum the arm experienced between the reported status and the previous one (for coherence with question Q2).
+Stress doesn't significantly change during the movement of one single status (this means we can associate a single stress level to each event).

 ### Q2